rails-girls-summer-of-code/summer-of-code/blog/_posts/2016-10-11-team-fedex++-signing-off.md

 ![With Andreas Mueller](/img/blog/2016/TeamFedex++pycon.jpg)
-*image taken with proper permission*
+*image with Andreas Mueller who was present as a keynote speaker taken by a friend at PyCon India 2016*

 ### **Thanks to PyDSA Team**
 - On this journey, we met a lot of great people who inspired us at every step and motivated us to push our boundaries and target more.